Malware - Virus, Spyware Scan and Removal

 If all of the above conditions are met your old PC is certainly a good candidate for a Solid State hard drive.

 Even if most of the conditions are met your old PC will still benefit from a SSD - just not as much.

-But if your PC is simply too old or is running Windows XP and cannot be updated to Windows 7 then you may as well bite the bullet and get a new computer - With a SSD installed instead of (or in addition to) a mechanical hard drive.
+But if your PC is simply too old or is running Windows XP, Windows Vista, or a non-valid copy of Windows 7 then you may as well bite the bullet and get a new computer - Hopefully, with a SSD installed instead of (or in addition to) a mechanical hard drive.

-(If your PC is running Windows Vista an update to Windows 7 is highly recommended when installing a SSD.)
+(If your PC is running a valid copy of Windows 7 an update to Windows 10 is highly desireable when installing a SSD.)

 However, before you install a perfectly nice and clean SSD into an older (and possibly dirty) computer be sure to clean it up first.

 - Scan for and remove all malware files

 - Clean your PC - inside and out

 - Add more RAM (this will give you the largest performance boost possible)

 For more detailed information about Solid State drives read my file Install a Solid State Drive - SSD.